CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Promoting Interoperability Data Submission Criteria

-Starting with the 2024 performance period and 2026 MIPS payment year, CMS proposes that Promoting Interoperability data submissions must include performance data, required attestations, a CMS EHR Certification ID, and performance period dates to be considered valid and scored.
-This proposal aims to prevent accidental submissions that lack necessary data, which would otherwise result in a null score and not override reweighting.
+Starting with the 2024 performance period and 2026 MIPS payment year, Promoting Interoperability data submissions must include performance data, required attestations, a CMS EHR Certification ID, and performance period dates to be considered valid and scored.
+This is intended to prevent accidental submissions that lack necessary data, which would otherwise result in a null score and not override reweighting.
 Additionally, for multiple data submissions, CMS will calculate and assign the highest score received.

 Cost Category

-CMS is proposing to introduce six new episode-based cost measures starting with the 2025 performance period.
+CMS added six new episode-based cost measures starting with the 2025 performance period.
 These will be implemented at both the group (TIN) and clinician (TIN/NPI) levels, with a minimum of 20 episodes required.
 The new measures include:

 • 1 acute inpatient medical condition measure: Respiratory Infection Hospitalization